 Wait list?
 If you miss the registration deadline, please submit the form for registration for the following trimester's audition.
 A BalletNext representative will confirm receipt of your registration.
 We look forward to seeing you in person.

 $4,000 per trimester (discounts are available depending on payment schedule)

 Start by completing your registration form, below.

 “NextGeneration is about so much more than technique.
 It provides opportunities to collaborate with people who will push, press, explore, and expand the dancer's creative and professional potential... especially when it's hard,” continued Ms. Wiles.
 “We hope BalletNext can contribute to the movement toward a healthier, more-holistic future for dancers’ professional and personal lives.”

-Photographs — a head shot and one to four (1–4) full-body photographs
+Photographs — a head shot and a full-body photograph

 Education — a list with dates of any educational institutions, academies, internships, and significant workshops you've attended and the certifications, positions, or degrees you attained